Table of Contents

 Here are the main factors it includes:

-• Vehicle Price – The negotiated purchase price of the car before any extras.
+- Vehicle Price – The negotiated purchase price of the car before any extras is included in the out-the-door price.

-• Sales Tax – Based on state/local tax rates applied to the sale price.
+- Sales Tax is an essential component that contributes to the total cost of the car shopping experience. – Based on state/local tax rates applied to the sale price.

-Adding these key items together gives you an accurate estimate of the out-the-door cost.
+Adding these key items together gives you an accurate estimate of the out-the-door cost, ensuring you know the true price mean.
 Now let’s look at how to use this calculator to your advantage.

 Shop Smarter

-• Compare out-the-door prices across different vehicles and dealerships.
-This allows you to identify the best overall deal.
+- Compare out-the-door prices across different vehicles and dealerships.
+This allows car buyers to identify the best deal when buying a new vehicle from car dealers, ensuring they get a fair price.

-• Use the estimated price to negotiate the vehicle price.
+- Use the estimated price to negotiate the vehicle price and ensure you understand the out-the-door price when negotiating.
 Aim to get the out-the-door cost lowered.

-• Avoid extras you don’t really need.
-Stick to your ideal price as closely as possible.
+- Avoid extras you don’t need.
+Stick to your ideal price as closely as possible to avoid overlooking the true price of the car.

 Budget Accordingly

-• Use the calculated price to ensure you can afford the total cost.
-Don’t get stuck with payments that are too high.
+- Use the calculated price to ensure you can afford the total cost.
+Don’t get stuck with payments that are too high for the price of the vehicle.

-• Factor in your down payment amount and monthly payments over the loan term.
+- Factor in your down payment amount and monthly payments over the loan term to understand the total cost of the car.
 Make sure they fit your budget.

 Be Prepared

-• Print out the calculator estimate and bring it with you when shopping.
+- Print out the old price calculator estimate and bring it with you when buying a used car.
 This gives you a reference during negotiations.

-• Ask the dealer to provide a full breakdown of all fees and taxes in writing.
-Compare this to your estimate.
+- Ask the dealer to provide a full breakdown of all fees and taxes in writing.
+Compare this price quote to your estimate to ensure it reflects the true price of the car.

 Watch for Add-Ons

-• Beware of extras like extended warranties, VIN etching, or maintenance plans tagged on during talks.
-These can quickly raise the price.
+- Beware of extras like extended warranties, as they can inflate the final cost of the car.
+VIN etching, or maintenance plans tagged on during talks about the final cost.
+These added fees can quickly raise the sticker price.

-• Hold your ground if the dealer tries raising fees last minute above your researched estimate.
-Be ready to walk away if needed.
+- Hold your ground if the dealer tries raising fees last minute above your researched selling price.
+Be ready to walk away if the price of the vehicle exceeds your budget.

 Using an out-the-door price calculator as part of your new car buying preparation can save you thousands.
 You’ll know what a fair price is before stepping foot in the dealership.